-Common bloc: "Europe: what are we talking about?" - The History of Europe: Once upon a time - Biodiversity and the ecosystems: the EU global role Contemporary history and institutions of Europe Identity issues - The economic performances of European economies after the financial crisis - The European strategy against climate change: objectives, policies, reforms - European welfare states and the dynamics of generations - Democracy at the European level Thematic blocs "Economics of the Euro area" "Europe and its external relations" "Migration and identities" Economics of integration Single currency, single monetary policy Fettered fiscal policies?
-The Stability and Growth Pact and the recent fiscal packages Structural reforms on the labour, goods and financial markets Has there been a European capitalism?
-The European security strategy" (two courses) European trade policy, partnerships and World Trade Agreements The European budget: promoting agriculture or innovation?
-The European cultural policies The common immigration policy The latest EU enlargement The future of EU enlargement Turkey: the identity and political issues North-South relationships
+Common bloc: "Europe: what are we talking about?" - The history of Europe: Once upon a time - Contemporary history of Europe - Identity issues - The European strategy against climate change: objectives, policies, reforms - Biodiversity and the ecosystems: the EU global role - State-society relations in the EU - Gender issues in the EU - Democracy at the European level Optional blocs "Economics of the Euro area" "Europe and its external relations" "Migration and identities" Economics of integration Single currency, single monetary policy Fettered fiscal policies?
+The Stability and Growth Pact and the recent fiscal contraction Structural reforms on the labour, goods and financial markets Has there been a European capitalism? - The European s (two courses) - European trade partnerships and Agreements - The European become promoting agricult innovation? - The economic period European economic RoW after the wood crisis policy, World Trade budget: Iture or performances of mies vis-à-vis the The common immigration policy The latest EU enlargement The future of EU enlargement Turkey: the identity and political issues North-South relationships